mrazomej/phd/src/chapter_04/section_10_oid.md

 We follow the approach of the main text and make fold-change predictions based on the parameter estimates from our strain with $R=260$ and an O2 operator.
-These predictions are shown in [@Fig:ch4_fig21](A), where we also plot data taken in triplicate for strains containing $R= $22, 60, and 124, obtained by single-cell microscopy.
+These predictions are shown in [@Fig:ch4_fig21](A), where we also plot data taken in triplicate for strains containing $R=$ 22, 60, and 124, obtained by single-cell microscopy.
 We find that the data are systematically below the theoretical predictions.
 We also considered our global fitting approach (see [Sec.
 4.8](#sec:ch4_sec09)) to see whether we might find better agreement with